The Match Control Flow Construct

 Because state is an UsState enum which implements the Debug trait, we can print state value with println! macro.

-Note: {:?} is a special formatting syntax that allows you to print a debug form of the parameter passed to the println! macro.
-You can find more information about it here.
+Note: {:?} is a special formatting syntax that allows to print a debug form of the parameter passed to the println! macro.
+You can find more information about it in Appendix C.

 If we were to call value_in_cents(Coin::Quarter(UsState::Alaska)), coin would be Coin::Quarter(UsState::Alaska).
 When we compare that value with each of the match arms, none of them match until we reach Coin::Quarter(state).
 At that point, the binding for state will be the value UsState::Alaska.
 We can then use that binding in println! macro, thus getting the inner state value out of the Coin enum variant for Quarter.